 THORNYCROFT remained under family ownership until becoming part of AEC / ACV Truck and Bus, then in 1962 becoming part of British Leyland where THORNYCROFT became the marine engineering division of the group.

 It was transferred to a British Leyland Subsidiary, Beans Engineering of Tipton in 1972 at which point the plant had over 1000 employees.
-Upon the breakup of the British Leyland in the 1980s, THORNYCROFT was aquired with Beans Engineering as part of a management buyout.
+Upon the breakup of the British Leyland in the 1980s, THORNYCROFT was acquired with Beans Engineering as part of a management buyout.
 However, Reliant Motors who were also part of Beans Engineering proved to be its downfall and THORNYCROFT was sold off and into private ownership in 1995 where it has continued to manufacture marine engines up to the present day.